- First-Year Overview

 Use the College Board website for test dates, registration information and helpful study planning guidelines.

-The middle 50 percent ACT with Writing composite score was a 24-28 for admitted students.
-UNCW requires the writing portion of the ACT (scores reported without the writing section will not be considered).
-UNCW will also “Super Score” your results, taking your highest subscores from any ACT test date provided.
+The middle 50 percent ACT composite score was a 24-28 for admitted students in 2013-2014.
+UNCW will “Super Score” your results, taking your highest subscores from any ACT test date provided.
 UNCW’s ACT number code is 3174.

 Again, for the SAT a writing score is required.
 While not included in our averages reported for admitted students, your writing score is considered – only separately.
 The writing score is an increasingly important factor in the admission process and can serve to distinguish two applicants with otherwise identical scores.